September 27, 2019

 “We are thrilled and grateful that NRG chose Utegration Finance4UTM – Property and Lease Accounting, together with SAP ARO (Asset Retirement Obligation), as part of NRG’s SAP S/4HANA project,” said Bart Thielbar, Utegration CEO.
 “Utegration has been a key partner for creating this unique and much-improved solution in SAP S/4HANA to address property and lease accounting,” said David Callen, Chief Accounting Officer at NRG.
 “The ability to work within the native SAP S/4HANA platform is clearly the way forward for not only property and lease accounting, but all regulatory and tax reporting for asset lifecycle accounting,” said Kim Hales, SVP, IT of NRG.

 You can hear directly from David Callen of NRG by attending the August 25 webinar, Rethinking Property and Lease Accounting as part of an SAP S/4HANA Business Transformation.
 Click here to register.

-We invite you to schedule a discussion regarding your utility’s specific regulatory and property accounting challenges.
+You can also schedule a discussion regarding your utility’s specific regulatory and property accounting challenges.
 We can show you how to address the gaps, drive the intelligent enterprise and create real, sustainable business value.
-Please contact us today to speak with one of our experts.
-You can also hear directly from NRG in the webinar replay, NRG Deploys SAP S/4HANA for the Intelligent Enterprise.
+Contact us today to speak with one of our experts.